A Complete Guide On Car Brake Drums

 Brake drums are an important part of drum brakes.
 Together with the brake shoe, a brake drum will form a friction pair, which would decelerate the rotation of the wheel.
 The job of the brake drum is to absorb and discharge the heat which is generated during braking.
 Now you must be curious to know more about car brake drums.
 If that is the case, then you have arrived at the right location.
 Keep on reading further to know everything about car brake drums.

-A drum brake is a brake which utilizes the friction which has been caused by a set of shoes or pads that would press outward against a rotating cylinder-shaped part which is known as a brake drum.
+A drum brake is a brake which uses the friction caused by a set of shoes or pads that would press outward against a rotating cylinder-shaped part which is known as a brake drum.

-There is a particular type of Cast iron with which the brake drums are made up of.
-They have high heat conductivity and at the same time are wear resistant.
+There is a particular type of cast iron with which the brake drums are made up of.
+They have high heat conductivity and are wear resistant.
 Backplates are generally made of steel.
-It is the backplates which hold as well as support the entire brake drum unit, so that’s why it should be very strong.
-That is the reason why they prefer steel.
+It is the backplates which hold and support the entire brake drum unit, so that’s why it should be very strong.
+That is the reason they prefer steel.

 In the earlier days, chrysotile asbestos was used as brake lining material.
-But there were a lot of brake mechanics which got issues related to their health due to this material.
-That’s why slowly and gradually companies began to use synthetic aramids.
+But there were a lot of brake mechanics which got issues related to their health because of this material.
+That’s why slowly and gradually companies used synthetic aramids.
 The material of the brake lining should withstand high temperatures without wearing too much.
 Aramids are powerful synthetic fibres.

 Here are some essential features of brake drum:

 - Drum brakes should provide more braking force than an equal diameter disc brake.